mudlogger/er301-hyperscale-units/README.md

 This Repo contains packages i made for the Orthogonal Devices ER301 Sound Computer.

 Minimum ER301 firmware required is v0.6.15 : https://github.com/odevices/er-301/releases
-Set to 48kHz / 128smps

-Please note : v0.6.15 has the sample loading fix. v0.6.14 will not load packages containing samples

-Minimum ER301 firmware required is v0.6.15 : https://github.com/odevices/er-301/releases

 NOTE: Set to 48kHz / 128smps in system settings of er301

-Please note : v0.6.15 has the sample loading fix. v0.6.14 will not load packages containing samples

 Additional packages required from https://er301-hub.netlify.app